-Move downfield observing teams, go to approximate position for ball.
-Time all L intermissions.
+B Move downfield observing teams, go to approximate position for ball.
+Time all intermissions, 20 seconds remaining and expiration signals.

-ALL End of first half, record elapsed time and any fouls to carry over to next kickoff.
+ALL End of half, record elapsed time and any fouls to carry over to next kickoff.

-R End of first half, from end zone, signal clock operator to start the field clock when field is clear of players and coaches.
+R End of half, from end zone, signal clock operator to start the field clock when field is clear of players and coaches.